What is demand response?

 In Australia, demand response is used by grid operators to reduce or shift the demand for electricity or to help keep the grid stable.

-Results from Demand Response RERT Trial (PDF 618KB) were considered successful.
+Results from DR RERT Trial were considered successful.
 Proponents were able to recruit and mobilise their programs in a short time with positive outcomes, and though performance varied between individual proponents, overall, the portfolio exceeded the combined contracted capacity.
 This varied performance has provided important insights and lessons that have been taken into consideration for year two.

 Much of Australia’s southeast sweltered through another heatwave in late January 2019, with record breaking temperatures in parts of South Australia and blistering conditions for much of Melbourne’s surrounding areas.Read more